Irmakyil/Minesweeper/README.md

 Minesweeper Game
 ---

-A desktop-based Minesweeper clone written in C# using Windows Forms.
+A desktop-based Minesweeper clone written in C# using **Windows Forms.
-The game replicates the classic Minesweeper experience with a clean UI, timer, and dynamic grid generation.
+The game replicates the classic Minesweeper experience with a clean UI, timer, and dynamic grid generation

 ---
 Gameplay Overview
 - Uncover cells in a grid without triggering hidden mines.